acsone/alfodoo/doc/guides/code_overview.rst

 Code Overview
 #############

-The main usage of theses addons is to lets you extend an existing Odoo model to link an instance of this model to a folder in a CMIS container.
+The main usage of theses addons is to let you extend an existing Odoo model to link an instance of this model to a folder in a CMIS container.

 As an example, we'll see the steps to extend the Customer Claim object